jgehrig/neovim-qt/README.md

 Neovim Qt is packaged for many distributions, use your favorite package manager.

-Is your distribution not listed here?
-Create an Issue or Pull Request.
+If your distribution is not listed here, please create an Issue with instructions.

 #### ArchLinux